melissakeizer/melissakeizer.com/_posts/2015-06-16-getting-started-with-git.markdown

     git merge branch-name

 So, there's a few Git fundamentals nailed down.
-Hopefully this will help you get started with Git on your own projects, but if you have any questions or run into issues feel free to tweet [@KeizGoesBoom](http://twitter.com/keizgoesboom) or [@belfastruby](http://twitter.com/belfastruby).
+Hopefully this will help you get started with Git on your own projects, but if you have any questions or run into issues feel free to tweet me [@KeizGoesBoom](http://twitter.com/keizgoesboom).